Skip to Content

 Arugula

-• Harvest outer leaves to encourage continued growth
+• Harvest outer leaves frequently for continued growth.

-• Store freshly cut arugula in damp paper towels
+• Store harvested leaves wrapped in damp paper towels for freshness.

 Managing Soil and Light for Winter Vegetables